6 Ways to Instantly Get Rid of Gnats & Fruit Flies at Home

 6. Rotten Fruit Trick

-Similar to the vinegar and red wine trap, you stick a rotten or overripe fruit into a container, put a plastic around the container, pinch a few holes into the plastic, then watch as the gnats fly into the trap.
+Similar to the vinegar trap, stick a rotten or overripe fruit into a container, put a plastic around the container, pinch a few holes into the plastic, then watch as the gnats fly into the trap.

 How to Identify Gnats & Fruit Flies